Is Witch Hazel Good for Your Skin? Dermatologists Weigh In

 According to the United States Department of Agriculture (USDA), witch hazel is an astringent derived from the bark and leaves of the witch hazel shrub.
 It’s often used to neutralize the itch of bee stings and bug bites, as well as soothe irritation associated with skin abrasions.

 The Skin Benefits of Witch Hazel

-Before using any product, though, we recommend doing a patch test on your arm and waiting at least 24 hours to see how your skin reacts.
+Remember, before using any product, we recommend doing a patch test on your arm and waiting at least 24 hours to see how your skin reacts.
 When in doubt, consult your board-certified dermatologist to find out if the product is right for your skin.